WBBSE Chapter 5 Europe In The Twentieth Century Short Answer Questions

 Question 2.
 Mention two important contributions of Czar Nicholas I.

-[1] His reign was marked by the emergence of the industrial revolution in Russia.
-There was tremendous growth of the light industry and particular progress in the cotton textile and beet sugar industries.
+- His reign was marked by the emergence of the Industrial Revolution in Russia.
+There was tremendous growth in the light industry and particular progress in the cotton textile and beet sugar industries.

 Question 3.
 Give some examples of the withdrawal of repressive policy by Czar Alexander II.

-[1] He showed his prison and calling back the others from exile, liberalism by releasing the Dekabrists from the who had been punished by his father 30 years ago for revolting against him.
+- He showed his prison and calling back the others from exile, liberalism by releasing the Dekabrists from those who had been punished by his father 30 years ago for revolting against him.

-[3] The universities were free to follow their own philosophy of teaching.
+- The universities were free to follow their philosophy of teaching.

 Question 4.
 What was the condition of the serfs during the rule of the Czars?